CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/010-powerapps.md

 ---

 ## Introduction
-We now offering you an in-app experience for Power Apps and Power Automate where you can build your workflows directly within CluedIn or manage your Master Data directly in Power Apps.
+We are offering you an in-app experience for Power Apps and Power Automate.
+Now you can build your workflows directly within CluedIn or manage your master data directly in Power Apps.

 ## Capabilities
 ### PowerApps